charlesjlee/charlesjlee-website/content/post/6 weeks of Uberman.md

 Reasons I want to try UM

 * I hadn't been sleeping well and wanted to see if changing my sleep pattern would help.
 I would feel groggy when waking up and lethargic for most of the day, even after exercising and/or napping.
-I was originally interested in the Everyman schedule (3.5 hour core and 3 x 20 mininute naps) but [Polyphasic Society](http://www.polyphasicsociety.com/polyphasic-sleep/overviews/everyman) recommends first attempting UM because, even if you fail to adapt to UM, adjusting to 20 minute naps will make subsequent attempts at any polyphasic schedule easier.
+I was originally interested in the Everyman schedule (3.5 hour core and 3 x 20 minute naps) but [Polyphasic Society](http://www.polyphasicsociety.com/polyphasic-sleep/overviews/everyman) recommends first attempting UM because, even if you fail to adapt to UM, adjusting to 20 minute naps will make subsequent attempts at any polyphasic schedule easier.
 * I wanted more time to do things.
-I had just finished the Organize stage of the [Gettings Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done) method, in which you list out everything you want to do and determine the next physical step required.
+I had just finished the Organize stage of the [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done) method, in which you list out everything you want to do and determine the next physical step required.
 The mental lightness I felt after dumping all my recurring thoughts (and worries) onto paper was incredibly refreshing and I was eager to start tackling my list.
 I realize that more time available does not always translate to more things done, and I was hoping to take advantage of the moments of mental clarity after waking from a well-timed nap to boost productivity.
 * Similarly, on the rare occasions when I can afford to, I enjoy being awake during the late night and early morning hours.
 I find those hours to be the most peaceful and productive ones of the whole day and wanted to experience more of them.